-Honorable Paul J. De Muniz was elected to the Oregon Supreme Court in 2000 and served as the court's Chief Justice and administrative head of the Oregon Judicial Department from January 2006 to May 2012.
-Between 1990 and 2000, he sat on the Oregon Court of Appeals and served as presiding judge on one of the three panels that comprise that body.
-Prior to ascending to the bench, Justice De Muniz was in private practice for 13 years with the Salem, Oregon, law firm of Garrett, Seideman, Hemann, Robertson and De Muniz PC, where he specialized in complex criminal and civil litigation, as well as appeals.
+The Honorable Paul J. De Muniz was elected to the Oregon Supreme Court in 2000 and served as chief justice and administrative head of the Oregon Judicial Branch from January 2006 to May 2012.
+He retired from the court in December 2012.
+Between 1990 and 2000, he sat on the Oregon Court of Appeals and served as a presiding judge.
+Before ascending to the bench, De Muniz was in private practice for 13 years with the Salem, Ore., law firm of Garrett, Seideman, Hemann, Robertson and De Muniz P.C., where he specialized in complex criminal and civil litigation, and appeals.
 From 1975 to 1977, he was a deputy public defender for the State of Oregon.

-Justice De Muniz speaks frequently to both national and international audiences on the importance of maintaining independent state judiciaries, improving state court administration and the need for adequate state court funding.
-He has served as the 2009 Robert H. Jackson Lecturer for the National Judicial College and, in 2010, addressed judicial leaders from 55 countries at the Asian Pacific Courts Conference on the ways and means of judicial branch strategic planning.
-Later that year, Justice De Muniz gave the 17th annual Justice William Brennan Lecture on State Courts and Social Justice at New York University Law School, discussing the need for reengineering state court operations.
+During his judicial career, De Muniz spoke frequently to both national and international audiences on the importance of maintaining independent state judiciaries, improving state court administration and the need for adequate state court funding.
+He has served as the 2009 Justice Robert H. Jackson Lecturer for the National Judicial College.
+In 2010, he addressed judicial leaders from 55 countries at the Asian Pacific Courts Conference in Singapore, on the importance of judicial branch strategic planning.
+Later that year, De Muniz gave the 17th annual Justice William Brennan Lecture on State Courts and Social Justice at New York University Law School, discussing the need for reengineering state court operations.
+In 2013 De Muniz addressed the National Academy of Sciences in Washington, D.C. on the subject of evaluating eyewitness identification evidence in court.

-Paul De Muniz was raised by his mother in Portland, Oregon, and attended Portland's public schools.
-After finishing high school, he joined the US Air Force and served a one-year tour of duty in Vietnam.
-After his discharge from the service, Justice De Muniz received his bachelor's degree from Portland State University in 1972 and his JD from the Willamette University College of Law in 1975.
-De Muniz was the first Hispanic American elected to statewide office in Oregon.
-In 2010, Hispanic Business Magazine named him among the 100 most influential Hispanics in America.
-Today, he sits on the Board of Trustees of Willamette University and the World Affairs Council of Oregon.
-Justice De Muniz and his wife, Mary, reside in Salem, Oregon, and have three grown children and two grandchildren.
+He was raised by his mother in Portland, Ore., and attended Portland’s public schools.
+After finishing high school, he enlisted in the U.S. Air Force and served a one-year tour of duty in Vietnam.
+Following his discharge from military service, he received his bachelor of science degree from Portland State University in 1972 and his Juris Doctor from Willamette University College of Law in 1975.
+In 2012, Willamette University awarded De Muniz the honorary degree of Doctor of Laws.
+In 2016, he was awarded an honorary Doctor of Humane Letters from Portland State University.
+De Muniz and his wife, Mary, reside in Salem, Ore., and have three grown children and six grandchildren.

 - Law-396: Oregon Criminal Procedure and Practice